microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![ContosoExpenses solution in Windows Explorer](ContosoExpensesSolution.png)

-7. Verify that you can debug the ExpenseIt WPF project by pressing the **Start** button or CTRL+F5.
+7. Verify that you can debug the Contoso Expenses WPF project by pressing the **Start** button or CTRL+F5.

 ### Task 2 - Reference the "Microsoft.Toolkit.Wpf.UI.Controls" NuGet package
 We need this WPF package because it takes care for us about all the necessary piping for XAML Islands.
 It provides wrapper classes for 1st party controls, such as the InkCanvas, InkToolbar, MapControl, and MediaPlayerElement, all for WPF.